Energy resources

 The equivalent power used to obtain the energy of 33.33 kWh/kg in the hydrogen is 45 kWh/kg and 7 kg of CO2 is released.
 Thus more energy is used to extract hydrogen from the methane than obtained in it.

 While natural gas remains available it is more efficient to use methane direct and less carbon for the useful energy obtained would thereby be released.
 The production of hydrogen from natural gas does not appear to be worthwhile.
-A better option, if sufficient quantities of liquefied natural gas (LNG) will be imported, would be to transfer it directly from an ocean gas tankship to containers on road vehicles.
+A better option, if sufficient quantities of liquefied natural gas (LNG) will be imported, would be to transfer it directly from an ocean gas tankship to onshore tanks and then to LNG containers on road vehicles.
 This would avoid liquefying the gas a second time.

 (ii) Electrolysis of water